Paufs2007/Metal-slug/READ ME.md

  - I spawns a machine gun power-up at plyer's current position (used for testing machine gun)
  - V spawns a tank at player's current position (used for testing enemy).

-Features:
+Extra Features:
  - Item that gives player invincibility for 20 seconds
  - B swaps the players bullet sprite for a png of a potato
  - Konami code (W - W - S - S - A - D - A - D - J - SPACE) gives player invincibility without a timer
- - Items give player 1000 points when it comes in contact with the player
+ - Items give player 1000 / 2000 points when it comes in contact with the player
+ - Destructible buidlings that the player must destroy to progress

 1. Player actions:
 Up